Edwards, Howard lead No. 9 Kentucky past Wofford 98-37

 LEXINGTON, Ky.
 (AP) — Dre’una Edwards scored 19 points, Rhyne Howard added 18 and No. 9 Kentucky held Wofford to 28% shooting while running away to a 98-37 rout on Saturday.

-The Wildcats (7-1) shot 51% in rolling to their largest victory margin this season.
+The Wildcats (7-1) shot 51% in rolling to their largest victory margin this season and 13th biggest in school history.
 They led led 48-11 at halftime before stretching it to 74-16 in the third and extending the margin over 60 in the fourth.

 Edwards made 8 of 10 from the field and had eight rebounds while Howard was 7 of 12 with four 3-pointers.
-Chasity Patterson added 17 points on 7-of-11 shooting, while Olivia Owens had 10 points and nine boards.
+Chasity Patterson added 17 points on 7-of-11 shooting and 10 steals, while Olivia Owens had 10 points and nine boards.

 POLL IMPLICATIONS